nicolasdanelon/UnofficialDocs/source/basic_concepts.rst

 *Sublime Text 2* part refers to the directory to which you've extracted the contents of the compressed file containing Sublime Text 2.

-Note that only for portable installations does a directory named *Data* exist.
+Note that only in portable installations does a directory named *Data* exist.
 For the other types of installation, the data directory is the location indicated above.